aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getGroupSettings() {#getGroupSettings--}

+<b>@deprecated.</b> Please use the 'groupSettings' property instead.
 Gets the group settings of the pivot field.

 ```javascript
 getGroupSettings() : PivotFieldGroupSettings;